 The difference in the tracking systems is exacerbated by the fact that neither system had a consistent formalization of a customer and how customers relate to things like account numbers.
 When the team received account numbers for the same customer in both datasets, the numbers often differed.
 In some cases, optional final digits were included that needed to be stripped to enable successful merges.

 Lack of Data Dictionaries.
 Data dictionaries are essential resources that provide third parties, like program evaluators, with critical meta-data necessary to efficiently analyze associated datasets.
-Neither Eversource nor UI provided data dictionaries for all datasets requested as part of R1983.
+Eversource provided a data dictionary for their legacy tracking system but not for the newer one, while UI did not provide a data dictionaries for any datasets requested as part of R1983.

 In general, the study team found Eversource’s data columns easier to interpret.
 When the team had questions, Eversource was able to provide clarifications upon request.
 The data provided by UI produced a larger set of outstanding questions, many of which UI was unable to answer when contacted.